shakebugs/shake-docs/docs/react/setup.md

 }
 ```

-If you do not have multiDexEnabled, update app level build.gradle:
+If you do not have *multiDexEnabled*, update app level *build.gradle*:

 ```groovy title="app/build.gradle"
 defaultConfig {